Celebrate Canada is an eleven-day celebration that takes place every year from June 21 to July 1.

-In cooperation with national Aboriginal organizations, the Government of Canada designated June 21st National Aboriginal Day.
+In cooperation with national Indigenous organizations, the Government of Canada designated June 21 National Indigenous Peoples Day.
 This date was chosen because it corresponds to the summer solstice, the longest day of the year, and because for generations, many Indigenous groups have celebrated their culture and heritage at this time of year.

-National Aboriginal Day is a wonderful opportunity to become better acquainted with the cultural diversity of Inuit, Métis and First Nations peoples, discover the unique accomplishments of Indigenous peoples in fields as varied as agriculture, the environment and the arts, and celebrate their significant contribution to Canadian society.
+National Indigenous Peoples Day is a wonderful opportunity to become better acquainted with the cultural diversity of Inuit, Métis and First Nations peoples, discover the unique accomplishments of Indigenous peoples in fields as varied as agriculture, the environment and the arts, and celebrate their significant contribution to Canadian society.

 All across Canada, French Canadians express their cultural pride and rich heritage through colourful parades and lively parties on June 24th marking Saint-Jean-Baptiste Day.

 These festivities combine the ancient rites of the summer solstice – a period of light and hope – with the traditional celebration in honour of the Patron Saint of French Canadians.
 Come to the party and discover French Canadians’ culture and their contribution to Canadian society!

 On November 13, 2002, the Government of Canada, by Royal Proclamation, designated June 27 of each year as Canadian Multiculturalism Day.

 Canadian Multiculturalism Day is an opportunity to celebrate our diversity and our commitment to democracy, equality and mutual respect and to appreciate the contributions of the various multicultural groups and communities to Canadian society.
 Take part in the events and discover the wealth of Canada’s diversity.